prinshul/GWSDR/README.md

 Evaluate on test data using weights of final trained model on flow-stream using *evaluate.py*.
 Use baseline RGB and re-trained flow-stream model for evaluation.

-DMM-DR using TSN will be released soon.
+GWS-DR using TSN will be released soon.

 ## Results
 | Model/Method | Accuracy |